 IATA Resolution 753 - RFID baggage tracking

-In june 18, IATA (the International Air Transport Association) voted to develop a standard within one year for using RFID to track bags with the objective to roll out the technology globally in 2020.
+In June 18, IATA voted to develop a standard within one year for using RFID to track bags with the objective to roll out the technology globally in 2020.
 RFID was selected over other tracking solutions based on the reliability, maturity, widespread availability and cost of the technology.
 IATA estimates that airlines and airports using RFID technology can achieve 99.98% bag scan accuracy.

 Our experience working with airlines worldwide

 Our expertise does not stop at bag tags.
-Our range of products and services to the sector include:
+Our range of products and services to the aviation sector includes: